logzio/logz-docs/_source/user-guide/kibana/index.md

 ##### Search bar

 You can type a search query in Lucene syntax or KQL.
 It is an alternative to filtering that requires a little familiarity with the search syntax.
 Almost anything that can be defined in the Search bar can be accomplished using filters as well.

+###### Regex

+To use Regex in a search query in Kibana, you'll need to use the following template:

+`fieldName:/.*value.*/`.

+For example, you have a field called `sentence` that holds the following line: "The quick brown fox jumps over the lazy dog".

+To find one of the values in the field, such as `fox`, you'll need to use the following query:

+`sentence:/.*fox.*/`.

 ##### Time frame and date picker